DestinEcarma/usc-notes/Discrete III - CS 3101N/Linear Algebra.md

 **Why is Linear Algebra essential in Computing / Computer Science?**

-To answer this question we first have to understand **what is linear algebra?**
+To answer this question we first have to understand **what linear algebra is.**

  Linear algebra combines multivariate calculus, differential equations, and probability into a widely applicable mathematical theory and system that undergirds many technologies in our lives.
 At its core, linear algebra studies vectors and linear functions to solve systems of linear equations that contain multiple variables.
-It focuses on calculating vectors, which are points in space with magnitude and direction, and matrices, which are tables of numbers (Coursera, 2024)
+It focuses on calculating vectors, which are points in space with magnitude and direction, and matrices, which are tables of numbers (Coursera, 2024).

 **Machine Learning and Data Science**